The Government has set up a scheme to help properties in rural areas to be

 4. Why do I have slow broadband speeds?

 - You are not yet connected to full fibre broadband.
 Upgrading to a full fibre connection will give you the speed that you want up to 900Mbps.
 See also questions 6 and 20.

 - There are problems with WiFi inside your property.
-This is often linked to brick walls blocking the WiFi signal.
+This is often linked to foil backed insulation or brick walls blocking the WiFi signal.
 This project will not be able to help with that problem.

 - The copper wire is corroded at the junction box on the telegraph pole.
 Fibre does not corrode and upgrading to full fibre will remove this problem

 - Slower speeds at certain times of the day such as early evening are due to a copper line sharing the bandwidth with other users.
 Upgrading to a full fibre line will solve this problem.
 See also Qs 6 & 7.

 5. I am happy with the broadband I have now.
 Why should I upgrade to full fibre?

 Answer: Full fibre will upgrade your connection for the foreseeable future.